Mayo Pride

 Limerick Pride

 Limerick goes all-out for Pride, with a full week in early July set out to celebrate all things LGBTQ+ in the Treaty City.
-The festivities run the gamut — activist talks at Ormston House, exhibitions at the Hunt Museum, LGBTQ+ film screenings, drag brunches, karaoke nights and even self-defence courses are open to attendees.
-The festival will reach its peak with the Pride Parade that will wind through the streets of Limerick on July 8.
+Families wanting to get in on the action can check out Pridefest, which will have plenty of activities, entertainment and live music fit for the little ones.
+More events are yet to be announced, but the festival will reach its peak with the annual Pride Parade, which will wind through the streets of Limerick on July 12.

-The famed drag queen Courtney Act will host the official After Party at Dolans that evening, which is sure to be an unforgettable night on the Shannon.
+Drag queen Kyran Thrax will host the official Climax Party at Dolans that evening, which is sure to be an unforgettable night on the Shannon.

 Drogheda Pride

-This year’s Drogheda Pride is set to feature markets, live performances and educational talks across a fun-filled weekend, but the crown jewel of the festival is the parade itself on July 20, with performances from performers like Kobrah Kage, Kenny Todgers, Phil t Gorgeous and Dualoveit.
+This year marks the tenth anniversary of Drogheda Pride and it's set to celebrate with markets, live performances and educational talks, but the crown jewel of the festival is the parade itself on June 7, with performances from performers like Kobrah Kage, Kenny Todgers, Phil T Gorgeous and Dualoveit.

 Cork Pride